Iran: Political constraints leave Raisi little room to maneuver | DW | 21.06.2021

 Ultimate power in Iran lies with the supreme leader, Ayatollah Ali Khamenei, but the presidency has significant influence to set direction on a wide range of issues, from economic policy to foreign affairs.

-With regard to foreign affairs, a high level of diplomatic tact is required to execute policies, said Tabatabai.
+With regard to foreign affairs, a high level of diplomatic tact is required to execute policies, Tabatabai said.

 "And here one has to wait and see what team Ebrahim Raisi puts together," the expert underlined.